 have a problem with your bladder squeezing at the wrong time.

-leaves too much urine in the bladder.
+- If your bladder doesn't empty when it should, you are left with too much urine in the bladder.
 If the bladder gets too full, urine will

 leak out when you don't want it to.

 - If something is blocking your

 urethra, urine can build up in the bladder.
 This can cause leaking.